davechbga/portfolio-davechbga/README.md

 # Recipes - React

-Welcome to the Recetas de Comida (Food Recipes) page!
+Welcome to the Food Recipes page!
 This project uses React and the Spoonacular API to display a variety of delicious food recipes.

 ## Demo